-Time can potentially move at any speed or direction, so it's good practice to make sure the effect can run when time is moving in any direction.
+Time can potentially move at any speed or direction so it's good practice to make sure the effect can run when time is moving in any direction.

 The bind_target decorator is useful when you want to ensure that an FBO passed to the effect is bound on entry and released on exit.
-By default a fake FBO is passed in representing the window frame buffer.
-EffectManagers can be used to pass in your own FBOs or another effect can call draw(..) requesting the result to end up in the FBO it passes in and then use this FBO as a texture on a cube or do post processing.
+By default a fake FBO is passed in representing the window framebuffer.
+EffectManagers can be used to pass in your own FBOs or another effect can call draw(..) requesting the result to end up in the FBO it passes in and then use this FBO as a texture on a cube.